microrealestate/microrealestate/README.md

 # Microrealestate

+The application which helps the landlords to manage their property rents.

 ## Features

-This project is a set of services and a web application to help the landlords to manage their properties: buildings, flats, offices, meeting rooms, car parks, letter boxes...

-The main functionalities of this project are:
+The main functionalities are:

-- Gather all information of the properties and the tenants in one place
+- Store information of the properties and the tenants in one place
 - Create rent leases from templates
-- Follow the rents month after month and manage the recovery of the amounts not received
+- Follow the rent payments and manage the rent overdues
-- Create custom documents (letters, emails) to easily communicate with tenants
+- Create custom documents to communicate with tenants
-- Manage the real estate business with several collaborators and organizations
+- Manage the real estate business with several collaborators and in different organizations

 ## Screenshots